 Traditional Dental Bridges

 Traditional dental bridges can be removable or fixed.
 They rely on natural teeth at each end of the bridge span to support the dental bridge.
-Removable bridges need to be removed when you’re eating, and you must also remove them to clean them properly.
+Removable bridges must be removed when you’re eating, and you must also remove them to clean them properly.
 We teach you how to floss and clean around the bridge properly with a fixed bridge.
 Special tools may be needed so that you can clean the area completely.

 Traditional bridges are cheaper, and you can get your restoration quicker.
 But they put a lot of stress on your anchor teeth.
 Anchor teeth wear down quicker and are more likely to experience damage or tooth decay.
 In some instances, we place dental crowns on the anchor teeth to fortify them.
 But your natural teeth still have to be filed down to fit those crowns.
 You still have to lose natural tooth structure.